TMA-Cloud/TMA/docs/README.md

 1. Start with [Setup & Installation](setup.md) or [Docker Deployment](docker.md)
 2. Review [Architecture Overview](architecture.md) to understand the system
 3. Check [Environment Variables](environment.md) for configuration
+4. Ensure Redis is installed and running for optimal performance

 ### For Developers